thejameslang/sketch-web-viewer/README.md

 * 🔒 No server side - your Sketch file is never uploaded anywhere
 * ✈️ Can run completely offline

 **Supports only the new Sketch 43 file format.
-Sketch 43 Beta cn be downloaded [here](https://rink.hockeyapp.net/api/2/apps/0172d48cceec171249a8d850fb16276b?format=zip)**
+Sketch 43 Beta can be downloaded [here](https://rink.hockeyapp.net/api/2/apps/0172d48cceec171249a8d850fb16276b?format=zip)**

 ## ☝️ Known Issues